trailblazer/roar/README.markdown

 ## Decorator

-Many people dislike `#extend` due to eventual performance issue or object polution.
+Many people dislike `#extend` due to eventual performance issue or object pollution.
 If you're one of those, just go with a decorator representer.
 They almost work identical to the module approach we just discovered.

 ```ruby
 require 'roar/decorator'